 Every year, we call Xiaomi’s latest Mi Band the “best affordable fitness tracker.”
 And every year, the company needs to do very little to achieve that distinction.
 Xiaomi nailed the formula early on; its trackers have always offered the basics for a fraction of the price of competing products.

-This year’s release is no different.
-The Xiaomi Mi Band 5 is only a small step up from the Mi Band 4, and really only offers a handful of new features over its predecessors.
+The Xiaomi Mi Band 5, released in 2020, is no different.
+It’s only a small step up from the Mi Band 4 and only offers a handful of new features over its predecessors.
 Are those small changes enough to let it compete in the big leagues?
-And how does it compare to closer competition such as the Fitbit Inspire HR?
+Is it still worth it now that the Mi Band 6 is available?
+And how does it compare to closer competition such as the Fitbit Inspire 2 series?
 Read our Xiaomi Mi Band 5 review to learn more.

 Xiaomi Mi Band 5: What’s new?

-The Xiaomi Mi Band 5 (aka the Xiaomi Mi Smart Band 5 in some regions) is Xiaomi’s latest affordable fitness tracker.
+The Xiaomi Mi Band 5 (aka the Xiaomi Mi Smart Band 5 in some regions) is Xiaomi’s affordable fitness tracker launched in 2020.
 It’s a slight improvement over 2019’s Xiaomi Mi Band 4, with a somewhat upgraded design and a few new health features to keep you motivated.

-The Mi Band 5’s larger size unfortunately means you won’t be able to use your older Mi Band 4 or 3 bands with the new device.
+Unfortunately, the Mi Band 5’s larger size means you won’t be able to use your older Mi Band 4 or 3 bands with the new device.
 There are lots of third-party options available on Amazon if you want to add a splash of color to your wrist.

 The Xiaomi Mi Band 5 is a battery champ.